 6.5 Summary of co-existence study

 This sub-clause captures the summary of the co-existence studies.
 The averaged interpolate ACIR values for each scenario are presented in the table below.

-Table 6.5-1 Average ACIR values for each scenario
+Table 6.5-1 Average ACIR values for each scenario[